Every Saturday and Sunday

 Mountain Jubilee will continue to air on Saturdays at 9 pm on WUOT-FM 91.9.

-In its six years of independent public broadcasting, WDVX has intensified a sense of place in our region.
+In its more than two decades of independent public broadcasting, WDVX has intensified a sense of place in our region.
 WDVX resists marketing to a narrow demographic, serving a rural and urban audience which includes many sectors seldom reached by public radio.
 Regional and visiting musicians play live from their ever-expanding studios and remotely from the field.
 Framing their weekday Americana format are locally produced programs of world music, blues, classic Country, independent singer-songwriters, new releases by local performers, bluegrass gospel, bluegrass, and bluegrass.
 Most of Sunday afternoon and evening has long been devoted to programming that explores the deep roots and strange turns of Southern mountain music.
 Jubilee Community Arts is proud to be recognized for its contribution with the "Sunday Jubilee."

-For 35 years Paul Campbell, Director of the UT Social Work Office of Research and Public Service and long an active member of the Appalachian Studies Association, has hosted bluegrass and regional music on WUOT's "Music of the Southern Mountains" and "Mountain Jubilee."
+For over 40 years Paul Campbell, former Director of the UT Social Work Office of Research and Public Service and long an active member of the Appalachian Studies Association, has hosted bluegrass and regional music on WUOT's "Music of the Southern Mountains" and "Mountain Jubilee."
 We are pleased to announce that "Mountain Jubilee," featuring bluegrass and area music and excerpts from concerts at the Laurel Theater, is now rebroadcast at 6 pm Sunday on WDVX, with production assistance and continued support from WUOT, which schedules a prior broadcast at 9 pm each Saturday.

 "Live at Laurel" presents prerecorded concerts from the Laurel Theater, owned and operated by Jubilee Community Arts.
 In addition to showcasing regional traditional arts that serve JCA's primary mission, many popular artists, local artists, and touring acts from traditions outside the region can be heard.